 - Make sure the rails bring using on vinyl privacy fence are what is known as pocket rails.
-A lot of company have moved to use what is known as a skived rail.
-The process of taking a rail from used to create a three rail horse fence and ripping the top out and stuffing it with a picket.
+A lot of company have moved to using what is known as a skived rail.
+The process of taking a rail from used to create a three rail horse fence and ripping the top out and stuffing it with picket.
 The runner will warp and bow.

 - Ask to see an itemized breakdown list.